sbouhired20-cyber/animes-sama/README.md

 ## License

 Everything in this repo is released into the public domain.
-You may use it however you want with no conditions whatsoever
+You may use it however you want with no conditions whatsoever.

 ## Attribution